kivutar/rombundler/README.md

 You can then rename `rombundler` with the name of your game, change it's icon, and distribute this as a zip.

+If you need special options for the emulator, you can set them by creating a options.ini file like this:

+    fceumm_sndvolume = 7
+    fceumm_palette = default
+    fceumm_ntsc_filter = composite

 # TODO

  * Static linking for Linux